J3RN/viz/README.md

 # Viz

-Vizualise your Elixir codebase (kinda).
+Visualize the call graph for your Elixir codebase.

 ## Usage